 h.
-Digital vaccination certificate
+Digital vaccination certificate (COVID vaccination certificate)

 The app allows you to save your vaccination certificates and keep them with you in digital form.
 If necessary, you can then use the app to prove that you have been fully vaccinated against coronavirus if required by law.